Twist and Shout, Inc.: Corporate

 Twist and Shout's advisors included David Sacks, CEO of Yammer, Matthew Cowan, Bridgescale Partners Managing Director, and Eric Hahn, Inventures Group Partner.
 The Twist website and mobile application team included engineers from MIT, Apple, Google and Stanford.

 Products

 The concept for the mobile application called Twist, came from co-founder and CEO Bill Lee.
 Twist adjusted to user transportation modes such as driving, public transit or walking, and allowed private sharing of estimated arrival times with others.
 Twist functioned on a user's phone and integrated with their calendar, contacts, email, chat and Google Map features.
 Twist incorporated traffic conditions into its arrival time calculations.
 The service was free and was advertisement-free.
-It was available in the United States, Canada, Australia and the United Kingdom.
-It was compatible with the iPhone and Android phones.
+It was available in the United States, Canada, Australia and the United Kingdom, and was compatible with both iPhones and Android phones.